asastats/docs/code-of-conduct.md

 ### Issue work in progress

-An official starts to work on the issue and places the card under the "In progress" list and assign him/herself to the card afterwards.
+An official starts to work on the issue and places the card under the "In progress" list and assigns him/herself to the card afterward.

 ### Resolved issue